Farhath-Ayesha/TypeScript/README.md

 - As we can see nothing had happen.
 It means there is no errors.so we didn’t get any output in our console since there was nothing to report.
   But if we check we got one new file called "hello.js".
 That's the output when we run this command.
 As it Transforms it into a plain JavaScript file. and the code is also same.
   The compiler tries to emit clean readable code that looks like something a person would write.
-While that’s not always so easy, TypeScript indents consistently, is mindful of when our code spans across different lines of code, and tries to keep comments around
+While that’s not always so easy, TypeScript indents consistently, is mindful of when our code spans across different lines of code, and tries to keep comments around.

 - What if we get errors how it look.Now lets rewrite the above code